Cross-platform C SDK logo

 arrst_new_n0 ()

-Reserve space for several elements at the end of the array and initialize them to 0.
+Reserve space for several elements at the end of the array, and initialize the memory to 0.

 type*